5 Reasons to Donate to Local Charities Instead of International Charities

 You might be thinking of making a donation to a charity.
 But with so many charities you might not know which one to donate to.
 International charities may come to mind first as they are well known.
 But a lot of times it’s better to donate to a local charity as they need your donation just as much as international charities do.

 Local charities often struggle to stay open.
-This is because they don’t receive as much donations as international charities.
+This is because they don’t receive as many donations as international charities.
 By donating to a local charity, you're not only supporting their cause but also the charity itself.
 When the charity (only) runs on volunteers and donations every penny counts.
-Local charities usually don’t have the resources to set up big campaigns to recruit donors from all around the world therefore they really count on the local people to support them.
+Local charities usually don’t have the resources to set up big campaigns to recruit donors from all around the world, therefore, they really count on the local people to support them.

 International charities are often very big and have multiple employees.
 All these employees need to get paid.
-Off course the CEO needs to get paid too and receive an annual bonus.
-These salaries and bonusses are often being paid through donations.
-Besides that, the salaries of these CEO's (and the bonusses) are very high.
-Which also makes you wonder why they don’t donate a part of their salaries or bonusses.
+Of course, the CEO needs to get paid too and receive an annual bonus.
+These salaries and bonuses are often being paid through donations.
+Besides that, the salaries of these CEO's (and the bonuses) are very high.
+Which also makes you wonder why they don’t donate a part of their salaries or bonuses.
 The staff of a local charity usually (only) exists out of volunteers.
 The volunteers might only get their travel expenses compensated.
 By not receiving a salary the biggest part of the donations can go to helping the cause.

-If you don’t have the money to donate but you would like to help than you can donate some of your time.
+If you don’t have the money to donate but you would like to help then you can donate some of your time.
 A lot of local charities can use an extra pair of hands.
-You don’t have to spend all your time working for the charity.
+You don’t have to spend all your time working for charity.
 But once in a while would be great.
 Sure, money is great for them to receive as they need if but extra help is also greatly appreciated.
 Just walk in and ask if you could help.
 It doesn't have to be something big.
-It can be just as small as preparing lunch, answering e-mails, cleaning up the place etc. If you don’t want to do just anything than you can also ask the charity which projects, they have coming up.
-If one of the projects is something, you’re passionate about than you can ask them if you can get involved with that.
+It can be just as small as preparing lunch, answering e-mails, cleaning up the place, etc. If you don’t want to do just anything then you can also ask the charity which projects, they have coming up.
+If one of the projects is something, you’re passionate about then you can ask them if you can get involved with that.

 Do you donate?